bhargavshiva40/basic-banking-application-using-firebase/README.md

 # basic-banking-application-using-firebase
-implemented by using firebase as backend, app performs basic actions like transaction and recordig history into firebasedate
+created by using android studio and firebase as backend, app performs basic actions like transaction and recordig history into firebasedate